 Carbon Fiber Reinforced Polymers (CFRP) have long been used in high-performance race cars.
-However, the cost, as well as the manufacturing time of components, has made CFRP prohibitive for consumer applications.
+However, the cost, as well as the manufacturing time of parts has made CFRP prohibitive for consumer applications.
 But that is changing.

 Strong And Lightweight

 Parts made from Carbon Fiber Reinforced Polymers can absorb twelve times more energy than steel improving safety.
 CFRP is fifty times lighter than steel and thirty times lighter than aluminum, making a car built from it significantly more fuel efficient.
 Thus green, house gas emissions are lowered.
 BMW relies on the “passenger cell” for its i8 and i3 cars, bridging the gap from formula one race cars to high-end consumer vehicle use.

 Standards set by the National Highway and Traffic Safety Administration along with the U.S. Environmental Protection Agency require that by 2025 cars must achieve more than 50 miles per gallon.